Roldan-Group/Kinetics/README.md

 - best programming practice: https://gist.github.com/sloria/7001839.
 - commenting: https://realpython.com/python-comments-guide/

-Be sure to also add your name to the AUTHORS file so you get the credit deserved.

 ## Case Study
 A detailed methodology and flow work is found on:
 - ["Kinetic and mechanistic analysis of NH3 decomposition on Ru(0001), Ru(111) and Ir(111) surfaces"](https://doi.org/10.1039/D1NA00015B)